gsiems/pg-api/README.md

 * clean: no lies, be honest,

-* clear: try to be clear in you communications; if you are unsure about something then it is okay to ask for clarification; do not be angered if clarification is requested,
+* clear: try to be clear in your communications; if you are unsure about something then it is okay to ask for clarification; do not be angered if clarification is requested,